 The broad topic of diacritics is clearly beyond the scope of this general introduction, but it should be evident by now that diacritics are not merely an add-on to the basic letters.
 They make letters.

 The views presented here focus primarily on text typefaces, where the demands, for obvious reasons, are higher.
-Careful research and sensitivity to their utility and aesthetic should help typographers to choose typefaces with well-designed diacritics (or at least recognise their shortcomings), thus improving the quality of many a vernacular text.
+Careful research and sensitivity to their utility and aesthetic should help typographers to choose typefaces with well-designed diacritics (or at least recognize their shortcomings), thus improving the quality of many a vernacular text.

 Further reading online